2 Samuel 22-23

 David’s Mighty Men

 16 The three mighty men broke through the army of the Philistines, and drew water out of the well of Bethlehem that was by the gate, and took it and brought it to David; but he would not drink of it, but poured it out to the Lord.
-17 He said, “Be it far from me, O Lord, that I should do this!
-Isn’t this the blood of the men who risked their lives to go?”
+17 He said, “Far be it from me, O Lord, that I should do this!
+Is this not the blood of the men who risked their lives to go?”
 Therefore he would not drink it.
 The three mighty men did these things.

 18 Abishai, the brother of Joab, the son of Zeruiah, was chief of the three.
 He lifted up his spear against 300 and killed them, and had a name among the three.
 19 Was he not most honorable of the three?
 Therefore he was made their captain.
 However he was not included as one of the three.